anas-fareedi/story-telling-model/README.md

-# story-telling-model
-built story-telling-model using hugging face transformers this is for the practise of using transformer architecture
-## i also learn about llm and its working
-th research paper  "attention all you need " about transformers is great to build understanding hey

 # Story Telling Model

 A research / experimental codebase for training and running story-generation models.
 This repository contains training and inference utilities, data-format conventions, evaluation scripts, and guidance for fine-tuning transformer-based language models for creative story generation.

-This README is intended to give contributors and users a clear, practical path to reproduce experiments, run inference locally, and extend the project.
+Recommanded research paper  "attention all you need " for transformers is great for better understanding

 - Repository: anas-fareedi/story-telling-model
 - Repo ID: 1088029559